Robert David Lion Gardiner

 Robert David Lion Gardiner (February 25, 1911 – August 23, 2004), was the last heir to Gardiner's Island to have the surname "Gardiner".
-(His sister's daughter, Alexandra Creel Goelet was co-owner, until his death, and is now sole owner.)
+(His niece Alexandra Creel Goelet, was co-owner, until his death, and is now sole owner.)
 He was the 16th Lord of the Manor.

 Early life

-Gardiner was born in New York City on February 25, 1911.
-Gardiner was raised by a single mother, and continued to live with her, in Manhattan.
+Gardiner was born in New York City on February 25, 1911 to Robert Alexander Gardiner (1863-1919) and Nora Loftus, a native of County Kilkenny in Ireland.
+She was the sister of Captain Francis Cochrane Loftus (1873-1899) who was killed in the Boer War.

-He attended St. George's School in Newport, Rhode Island.
+Robert Gardiner attended St. George's School in Newport, Rhode Island.
 He attended Columbia College and graduated in 1934.
 He then attended New York University School of Law.

 Career

 He served as a lieutenant in the United States Navy in the South West Pacific theatre during World War II.
 Gardiner worked on Wall Street, for the Empire Trust Company and owned a 42-acre shopping center in Islip, New York.

+In 1937 he became a member of the New Hampshire Society of the Cincinnati.

 Gardiner family properties

 He and his sister Alexandra Gardiner Creel inherited Gardiner's Island from their aunt, Sarah Diodati Gardiner, when she died in 1953.
 Gardiner had long-running disputes with his sister, and her daughter, Alexandra Creel Goelet.
 Goelet and her husband were conservationists, while Gardiner was an enthusiastic hunter.
 From 1953, when Gardiner and his sister inherited the Island, until 1977, the Island's operating costs had been covered by a trust set up by the aunt from whom they inherited the property.

 Due to their disputes, Gardiner refused to contribute to the taxes and other costs of maintaining the property–which, at that time, were more than $1 million per year.
 He didn't contribute for over a decade.
 They, in turn, went to court to bar him from visiting the property.